Native Dancer: Stud record

 Native Dancer's bloodline is credited with creating "precocious, speedy Thoroughbreds that dominate the Derby and other Triple Crown events."
 By 2008, every entrant in the Kentucky Derby was a descendant.
 However, he is also faulted for passing on his massive build and hard-pounding stride action, rendering many of his descendants vulnerable to injury.
 In the mid-2000s, there had been a troubling number of high profile breakdowns, including that of Barbaro (who was distantly related to Native Dancer through his dam.)
 As the grandsire of both Mr. Prospector and Northern Dancer, the two most important sires of the late twentieth century, a certain degree of inbreeding to Native Dancer became inevitable, potentially exacerbating the issue.
 "There's a lack of durability right now," said Ric Waldman, the former head of operations for Windfields Farm.
 "We're dealing with the law of diminishing returns."
 Vanderbilt's son Alfred G. Vanderbilt defended the stallion's legacy.
 "All these great horses are not descended from him because he's fragile," he said.
 "They're descended because he was a champion and he was durable."

 Native Dancer died on November 16, 1967, following the surgical removal of a tumor on the wall of the small intestine.
 He was buried at Sagamore Farm.

 Honors

 Native Dancer was inducted into the National Museum of Racing and Hall of Fame in 1963.
 He was inducted into the Maryland State Athletic Hall of Fame in 2014.

 In the Blood-Horse magazine ranking of the top 100 U.S. thoroughbred champions of the 20th century, Native Dancer was ranked #7.
 In the Associated Press rankings of the greatest racehorses of the 20th century, he was ranked #3, tied with Citation, behind only Man o' War and Secretariat.

-In August 2015, a statue of Native Dancer by Gwen Reardon was unveiled at Centennial Park in Saratoga Springs.
+In August 2015, a statue of Native Dancer by Gwen Reardon was unveiled at Congress Park in Saratoga Springs.
 The statue was donated to the city by Marylou Whitney and John Hendrickson.
 Native Dancer was undefeated in his six starts at nearby Saratoga Race Course.